urgentconsult/PHP-Laravel-openAI-challenge/README.md

 # OpenAI Chatbot

-This project is a technical test in PHP and Laravel Lumen that aims to complete and correct code and consume the OpenAI API to generate chatGPT responses.
+This project is a technical test in PHP and Laravel Lumen: complete and correct code and consume the OpenAI API to generate chatGPT responses.

 ## Project Structure